hrbrmstr/wand/README.md

-`filemagic` : R interface to `libmagic`
+`wand` : Retrieve 'Magic' Attributes from Files and Directories

-So you do need to install `libmagic` to use this.
-This should also be pretty straightforward to get working on Windows.
+The `libmagic` library must be installed and available to use this.
+The package should also be pretty straightforward to get working on Windows.
 Assistance to do that is welcome.

 The following functions are implemented:

--   `incant` : returns the mimetype of the files in the input vector (as a data frame)
+-   `incant` : returns the "magic" metadata of the files in the input vector (as a data frame)

 The following data sets are included: